 Executives frequently disagree with decisions that the executive team – or the CEO – have already made.
 Sometimes, we even disagree with how a decision was made.
-However, after a decision is made, we make a choice to act in accordance with the decision or to act and speak consistently with what we wish the decision was.
-While we don’t call it this enough, acting inconsistently with a decision that was made is – covertly or overtly and intentionally or unintentionally – an act of sabotage, negatively impacting the behaviors of others and diminishing the intended results.
+However, after a decision is made, we make a choice to either act in accordance with the decision or to act and speak consistently with what wish the decision was.
+While we don’t often call it this, acting inconsistently with a decision that was made, covertly or overtly and intentionally or unintentionally, is a toxic act of sabotage, negatively impacting the behaviors of others and diminishing the intended results.

-joinlist Furthermore, when we give competing directions to employees we create Organizational Schizophrenia, causing employees to be confused or frozen in fear, acting without clear direction, choosing who to please and who to disappoint, or simply acting with diminished power and support and at odds with colleagues.
+Furthermore, when leaders give competing directions to employees, we create Organizational Schizophrenia, a term I coined when I first wrote this article in 2013. causing employees to be confused or frozen in fear, acting without clear direction, choosing who to please and who to disappoint, or simply acting with diminished power and support and at odds with colleagues.

 This is without a doubt one of the most critical impediments to a company’s ability to successfully manage execution.
 The problem is that this doesn’t often make its way to the executive team – or the executives are so desensitized to it that it becomes just one of the elephants in the room and never gets addressed.